Definition of

 Production process

-To produce biogas through the anaerobic digestion of organic matter, it is necessary to carry out a process that consists of four well-defined stages, according to experts in biochemistry and microbiology who are dedicated to this activity.
-Below is the procedure in detail:
+To produce biogas through anaerobic digestion of organic matter, it is necessary to carry out a process consisting of four well -defined stages, as indicated in biochemistry and microbiology experts that are dedicated to this activity.
+The procedure in detail is presented below:

-• Hydrolysis : it is the first stage of biogas production, and requires that the organic compounds pass through the cell wall so that their organic matter can be used.
-It is possible to obtain soluble organic compounds from polymeric organic matter thanks to the action of hydrolytic microorganisms, which generate extracellular enzymes that have this capacity.
-The time the entire process takes is largely determined by this stage, whose success is linked to the dimensions of the particles, temperature, biochemical composition of the substrate and pH, among other factors.
+• Hydrolysis : It is the first stage of biogas production, and demands that organic compounds cross the cell wall so that their organic matter can be exploited.
+It is possible to obtain soluble organic compounds from polymeric organic matter thanks to the action of hydrolytic microorganisms, which generate extracellular enzymes that have such capacity.
+The time that the whole process takes is largely determined by this stage, whose success is linked to the dimensions of the particles, the temperature, the biochemical composition of the substrate and the pH, among more factors.

 • Acidogenesis : in this stage the conversion of soluble organic molecules into three types of compounds takes place.
 They are divided into those that cannot take advantage of methanogenic bacteria (such as fatty acids, aromatic compounds and ethanol), and those that can (where we find hydrogen, acetic and formic, as well as propionic, valeric and lactic).
 These compounds are also responsible for eliminating any trace of oxygen in the biodigester.